awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

 ## Parameters<a name="mysql_rds_set_external_master-parameters"></a>

  *host\_name*
-The host name or IP address of the MySQL instance running external to Amazon RDS that will become the replication master\.
+The host name or IP address of the MySQL instance running external to Amazon RDS to become the replication master\.

  *host\_port*
 The port used by the MySQL instance running external to Amazon RDS to be configured as the replication master\.
-If your network configuration includes SSH port replication that converts the port number, specify the port number that is exposed by SSH\.
+If your network configuration includes Secure Shell \(SSH\) port replication that converts the port number, specify the port number that is exposed by SSH\.

  *replication\_user\_name*
 The ID of a user with REPLICATION CLIENT and REPLICATION SLAVE permissions on the MySQL instance running external to Amazon RDS\.
 We recommend that you provide an account that is used solely for replication with the external instance\.